thefiend/2101-RideSafeSG-Proj/README.md

 - Change number of cars on road in settings
 - Change number of pedestrians in settings
 - Change sky in settings

+## F.A.Q
+- *Why nothing happens when I tried clicking on the option for the quiz?*
+   Try to move around until the colour of the option change and pause to do a click on the option.

+- *Why isn't there a menu infront of me when I clicked on the menu options?*
+   Try turning your head around to search for the next menu as some of the camera positions might not be correct.